 This is the default output type.
 All output boxes are rendered on the same output panel, in the order in which they appear in the spreadsheet.

-Numbers are generally displayed using the client's locale.
-For instance, the thousand separator in some countries is , and in others it's a space ( ), etc. If the digits are joined by a non-number character, e.g., a currency symbol, Molnify interprets the number as a text string, and the number formatting is lost.
+If the digits are joined by a non-number character, e.g., a currency symbol, Molnify interprets the number as a text string, and the number formatting is lost.

-If the number you wish to format is the value of cell A1, then TEXT(F10,"$#,##0.00") would format it with a dollar-sign as prefix, with a comma as thousands delimiter, a dot as decimals delimiter, and rounded to 2 decimal places.
+would format it with a dollar-sign as prefix, with a comma as thousands delimiter, a dot as decimals delimiter, and rounded to 2 decimal places.

 Sometimes dates are represented by the number of days from January 1 1900.
-To format such a number as a human-readable date, you can use TEXT(A1,"MM/DD/YY").
+To format such a number as a human-readable date, you can use TEXT(A1,"MM/DD/YY")

-For more examples of common formatting solutions, see Google's or Microsoft's documentation of the TEXT function.
+For more examples of common formatting solutions, see Google's or Microsoft's documentation of the TEXT

 Example:

-1 Value =B3*B4 icon=fa-flag;background=gray;color=white
+1 | Value | =B3*B4 | icon=fa-flag;background=gray;color=white |

-This example would create an output box titled Value.
-Its value is calculated by =B3*B4.
-Its UI string is icon=fa-flag;background=gray;color=white, which would tell Molnify to show the Font Awesome icon fa-flag next to the value inside the output box, set the background color to gray and the text color to white.
+, which would tell Molnify to show the Font Awesome icon fa-flag next to the value inside the output box, set the background color to gray and the text color to white.
 If you add a comment to the red cell, it will be displayed below the value.

 The output box output supports the following UI strings: background, class, color, decimals, dividerName, hidden, icon, JSOnChange, tab, variable.